davekilian/primer/basic/index.md

 > 32. **divide** by the previously computed value for $2A$
 > 33. **output** the result as the second solution

-If this looks familiar, it's because we got by starting with the example formula we computed earlier, and just pulling out the 'steps' from the tables.
+If this sequence looks familiar, it's because we got it by starting with the example we computed earlier, and just pulling out the 'steps' column from the tables.

-This list, by the way, is called a **program**.
-The term "program" in general refers to any old sequence (if you go to a piano recital, someone might hand you a 'program' telling you who's going to play what, and in what order).
+In the field of computation, we would call this list a **program**.
+The term "program" in general refers to any old sequence: if you go to a piano recital, someone might hand you a 'program' telling you who's going to play what, and in what order.
 A computer program is a sequence where each step is a calculation.

-This is where we get our working model of a computer as a programmable calculator: our (mechanical, no longer human) computer will be a device that, given a program, can **execute** it, churning through each step one by one and doing whatever calculation that step says.
+That's why we're defining computers (the non-human kind) as programmable calculators: given a program, a computer can **execute** it, by churning through each step in order and doing whatever calculation that step says.
 To make this work, at the heart of every computer you will find a calculator and some way to feed a program into the calcaultor.

 The job of a computer programmer, when presented with a problem, is to come up with a program that solves that problem, as a sequence of steps the computer's internal calculator supports.
 When we figured out above how to compute the quadratic formula on our pretend calculator, that was programming!

-It might be hard right now to see how this programmable calculator relates to everyday computing tasks like loading your Twitter feed or playing YouTube videos, but we'll get there.
+It might be hard right now to see how this programmable calculator relates to everyday computing tasks like loading your Twitter feed or watching Netflix, but we'll get there in due time.
 Everything you do on a computer is ultimately an extension of this programmable calculator, and we'll build our way up to these kinds of things over the course of this book.

 For now, just think of a computer as a programmable calculator, and you'll be doing pretty well.